mssgill/hscSphinx/pipeline/quick.rst

 Quick Summary
 =============

 Assuming you've read the other sections, these commands will all make perfect since.
+This should be a complete listing of the commands you need in order to process a set of PI observations.

 #.
 Setup::